katiebug23425/html-git-css-challenge-1/README.md

 My motivation was to refactor the code to optimize it for search engines and make it more accessible.

 By adding semantic html tags and repairing links making the webpage rank higher in seo and more acessible.
-Also by adding specific sections such as header, footer, main and aside it increases the ranking in seo and added ease fr screen readers and the like
+Also by adding specific sections such as header, footer, main and aside it increases the ranking in seo and added ease for screen readers and the like

+By combining repeated css rules I c;eaned up the cc sheet to make it more readable and user friendly

 I built this project to create a better website for the marketing company and to ensure that it is accessible for everyone